 Plans to improve curation (~5.5 pages)

 We will take two major approaches to improve the GENCODE annotation.
 These will be applied both to the human and the mouse annotation, but from slightly different perspective.
 The first major focus will be completing the annotation to the extent technically and operationally possible and will include a focus on extending the existing human partial transcript models to full length, expanding the human lncRNA annotation improvement as well as the completion of the initial full pass of the mouse GENCODE annotation.
-The second major focus of will be the incorporation of individual genome representation and population data represented by available human variation data at both the sequence level (e.g. 1000 Genomes) and at the transcriptomic level (e.g. GTEx) and by the 17 mouse strain genomes produced by the Mouse Genomes Project led by the Sanger Institute.
+The second major focus will be the incorporation of individual genome representation and population data represented by available human variation data at both the sequence level (e.g. 1000 Genomes) and at the transcriptomic level (e.g. GTEx) and by the 17 mouse strain genomes produced by the Mouse Genomes Project led by the Sanger Institute.
 Beyond these fundamental efforts, two planned pilot projects will be undertaken with the goal of improving the process of annotation and to expand the overall utility of GENCODE.

 Toward completing the GENCODE annotation

-Increasing computational support of manual gene annotation: In order to increase throughput when adding novel transcripts supported by RNAseq data we will create a GENCODE transcript based on the most representative RNA-seq-supported transcript (i.e. the one that contains the most introns supported in all overlapping RNA-seq datasets).
-Where available CAGE and polyAseq data are used to trim the ends of the novel transcript.
+Increasing computational support of manual gene annotation.
+In order to increase throughput when adding novel transcripts supported by RNA-seq data we will create a GENCODE transcript based on the most representative RNA-seq-supported transcript (i.e. the one that contains the most introns supported in all overlapping RNA-seq datasets).
+Where available, CAGE and polyAseq data are used to trim the ends of the novel transcript.
 These transcript models will be tagged to ensure they do not enter the GENCODE geneset until they are checked by an annotator, modified as necessary to achieve the best possible annotation at the locus and the tag removed.
 In this way the computational pipeline checks simple and precise intersections of features and adds all relevant attributes and metadata which frees the annotator to spend more time assessing the functional biotype of the locus e.g. whether it is protein-coding or a pseudogene and correcting or improving models where necessary.
-We will also implement a similar pipeline to maximize the potential of third generation transcriptomic datasets i.e. CaptureSeq PacBio and SLRseq.
+We will also implement a similar pipeline to maximize the potential of third generation transcriptomic datasets i.e. CaptureSeq, PacBio and SLRseq.
 Again, we will use transcripts derived by mapping and clustering reads to create a GENCODE transcript tagged to ensure they do not enter the GENCODE geneset without specific authorization from an annotator.
 In addition, transcripts at protein-coding loci will have a biotype assigned and CDS added based on the existing CDS annotation at the locus where appropriate.
 The transcripts will be edited to achieve with the best possible annotation at the locus and the tag removed to allow them to be included in the GENCODE geneset.